DavidBenham/getting-and-cleaning-data/CodeBook.md

 	Description of the Activity Type

 ### Included Average of Measurements Values
-There are two classificied dimensions in this signal data:
+There are two classified dimensions in this signal data:

 * **Time-domain**
 (prefix: timeDomain) which includes data which originates from the accelerometer and gyroscope raw signals.